 Blocks tend to blunt the blades as they normally get dragged over the wood every time.
 If you are not careful, they are the perfect spot for growing nasties which can help spread food poisoning due to just plain nasty looking gunk that’s near impossible to clean out.

-Magnetic Rack / Magnetic Holder
+Magnetic Rack / Holder and Magnetic Stands

 Some people hang their knives up side down, others handles down.
 It’s whatever feels more comfortable for you.